 Simple Alerts

 True to its name, this is the simplest and easiest form of alerting.
-Anyone with “view” permissions to a View on Tableau Server can subscribe to it on an Alert schedule, and it will be delivered to them if and only if it is triggered.
-This means that I could send the URL to the view above to all my co-workers and tell them that if they want to get silly text alerts sent to them at 6AM like I get, they only need subscribe to it on the same schedule.
+Anyone with “view” permissions to a View on Tableau Server can subscribe to it on an Alert schedule, and it will be delivered to them via email if and only if it is triggered.
+This means that I could send the URL to the view above to all my co-workers and tell them that if they want to get alerts sent to them at 7AM like I get, they only need subscribe to it on the same schedule.

 And here is what the Simple Alert they’d get looks like as an email: